Sebastian-git/Sebastian-git/README.md

 ## Currently I am...

 🟢 Leader in the development of an e-commerce and subscription based website.
 Stripe's payment processing platform was used with Express to manage finances.
-Amazon Web Service's EC2 instance was run using Amazon Linux in collaboration with MongoDB to handle back end operations through PuTTY's SSH client.
+Amazon Web Service's EC2 instance was run using Amazon Linux in collaboration with MongoDB to handle back end operations through PuTTY's SSH client

-🟢 Snapchat Engineering Academy: Studying website development and applicable tools (MERN Stack, Firebase databases, Git Version Control) while having access to fireside chats with Snapchat employees

 🟢 Project manager in the development of the website North Star, which uses NASA's Fireball API to inform users of the location and magnitude of fireballs after searching the minimum/maximum date constraints.
 Project was made in collaboration with Snapchat Engineering Academy and is kept on my GitHub

+🟢 Snapchat Engineering Academy: Studying website development and applicable tools (MERN Stack, Firebase databases, Git Version Control) while having access to fireside chats with Snapchat employees

 🟢 NASA JPL SIRI Internship: Assisting in the development of deep learning algorithms for improved semantic segmentation of satellite images using Python (Tensorflow & PyTorch) and Git while under direct mentor ship from JPL employees